manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   }),
   comment_next_page_: false,
   comment: [
-    When the user loads a playlist, the request is handled by a method in HomeController which uses trackDAO adn playlistTracksDAO to store the data from playlistForm.
+    When the user loads a playlist, the request is handled by a method in HomeController which uses trackDAO and playlistTracksDAO to store the data from playlistForm.

-    If a RuntimeException occours or if everything went fine, the user is redirected to the home page.
+    If a RuntimeException occurs or if everything went fine, the user is redirected to the home page.
   ],
 )